Table functions

 ORDER BY city_name;

-For more information about the syntax of TABLE(), refer to Table literals.
+For more information about the syntax of TABLE(), see Table literals.

 Table functions, like functions in general, can accept zero, one, or multiple input arguments in each invocation.
 Each argument must be a scalar expression.

-For more details about the syntax of table function calls, refer to Syntax (in this topic).
+For more details about the syntax of table function calls, see Syntax (in this topic).

 Using a table as input to a table function